 1. Open the review session containing the scene you wish to review.
 There can be 4 different columns open.

-2. In the Scenes column, select the scene to which you want to add a note.

-3. In the Review process drop-down below the preview area, select the process for which you want to add a note.
+2. In the Scenes column, select the scene to which you want to add a note or scroll horizontally in the Timeline below the preview area, select the exact frame where you want to add a comment.